microchad/bw/src/routes/docs/generating-entropy-grids.md

 Most users will opt for Word Grids, which produces the first four letters of each BIP39 seed word in a randomised order using the Fisher-Yates Shuffle algorithm running locally in your browser.

 ![entropy options](/entropy-small.png)
+<caption>You have two types of entropy to choose from when generating your grids.</caption>

 We offer users the ability to employ two types of entropy when generating their Entropy Grids - 128-bit and 19580-bit: